Sage Group: 2010 to present

 On 19 April 2010, Sage announced that its CEO, Paul Walker, had indicated an interest in stepping down from his position, which he had held for 16 years.
 The Financial Times reported that his departure would lead to speculation over Sage's mergers and acquisitions, which have been a key component to the group's growth in the past 20 years.

 Walker was one of the longest serving CEOs of an FTSE100 company.
 Walker left the company on 1 December 2010.

 On 1 October 2010 Guy Berruyer became CEO of Sage Group; Berruyer had previously been CEO of Sage's Mainland Europe & Asia operations.

 On 15 February 2013, Sage announced that Accel-KKR intended to buy Sage Nonprofit Solutions, its division that produced software designed for nonprofit organisations and governmental agencies.

 In August 2014, Sage announced that Guy Berruyer would retire.
-Stephen Kelly, the UK government's former chief operating officer, became Group CEO in November 2014.
+Stephen Kelly, the UK government's former chief operating officer, became group CEO in November 2014.
 In September 2014 the company announced the acquisition of PayChoice for $157 million.
+In 2016 Sage introduced their first AI offering, a chat bot named Pegg.

 In March 2017, Sage Group acquired Compass, an analytics and benchmarking platform.
 In March 2017, Sage Group also acquired Fairsail, a Human Capital Management (HCM) cloud-based platform.
 In July 2017, Sage purchased Intacct for $850M.

 On 31 August 2018, Sage announced that Stephen Kelly had stepped down as a director and CEO.
 On 2 November 2018, Steve Hare was appointed CEO.
-Hare had been Chief Financial Officer of Sage since 2014 and had been interim COO following the departure of the previous CEO.
+Hare had been chief financial officer of Sage since 2014 and had been interim COO following the departure of the previous CEO.

-In March 2020, Sage announced that it is offloading its Brazil operations to the president of the local business, Jorge Carneiro, in a deal estimated to be valued at £1 million with an additional deferred consideration of up to £9 million.
+In 2020, Sage divested its Brazilian operations to the president of the local business, Jorge Carneiro.
+In the 2020s Sage began to integrate artificial intelligence into more of their products.
+In 2022 Sage launched a carbon accounting product, Sage Earth.

+In February 2024, Sage announced the release of Sage Copilot, a generative AI-powered assistant, and the integration of its features into both its online and hybrid-desktop products.

+In July 2025, Sage announced its acquisition of Fyle, an AI-powered expense management platform.